Nasiruddin2121/codeforwin/Fundament.md

     Perimeter of rectangle = 30 units

 Q-5 : Write a C program to enter length and breadth of a rectangle and find its area.<br />
+    Write a C program to input length and width of a rectangle and find area of the given rectangle.
+How to calculate area of a rectangle in C programming.
+Logic to find area of a rectangle whose length and width are given in C programming.<br />

+    Example
+    Input
+    Enter length: 5
+    Enter width: 10
+    Output

+    Area of rectangle = 50 sq. units
 Q-6 : Write a C program to enter radius of a circle and find its diameter, circumference and area.<br />
 Q-7 : Write a C program to enter length in centimeter and convert it into meter and kilometer.<br />
 Q-8 : Write a C program to enter temperature in Celsius and convert it into Fahrenheit.<br />